-Converting a mailbox to a different type of mailbox is very similar to the experience in Exchange 2010.
+Converting a mailbox to a different type of mailbox is very similar to the experience in earlier versions of Exchange.
 You must still use the Set-Mailbox cmdlet in Exchange Online PowerShell to do the conversion.

 You can convert the following mailboxes from one type to another: